f-dubuisson/mqtt-knx/README.md

     npm install

-    A config.yml file is required; see sample config.yml.dist.
+A config.yml file and groupaddresses.xml file are required. groupaddresses.xml file can be extracted by unzipping an ETS4 project file and searching for 0.xml in a folder.

 ##Usage